 I always ordered these pancakes or at least a few for the table.
 Pancakes are just not part of my repertoire.
 But the grain pancakes at Axe on Abbott Kinney were epic.

-Emily pointed me to Food IQ, a new cookbook by Daniel Holzman and Brad Rodbard because the Axe pancakes recipe was in the book.
+Emily pointed me to Food IQ, a new cookbook by Daniel Holzman and Matt Rodbard because the Axe pancakes recipe was in the book.
 The cookbook is excellent, well-written, and a fun read.

 My niece came over for breakfast this past weekend, and I made the pancakes.
 She noted that a cast iron pan was the way to go after the first taste test.
 My niece reminded me how the pancakes were made into big circles cut into pieces like a pie.
 The big pie-like component was vital too.